ni/nimble/specs/templates/custom-component.md

 - *Props/Attrs*
 - *Methods*
 - *Events*
+- *CSS classes and custom properties that affect the component*

 *Consider high and low-level APIs.
 Attempt to design a powerful and extensible low-level API with a high-level API for developer/designer ergonomics and simplicity.*

 ### Anatomy

-Outline the component structure with a diagram of its visual tree (shadow dom).
+*Outline the component structure with a diagram of its visual tree (shadow dom).
 Enumerate key areas of visual customization, such as:*

 - *Slot Names*
 - *Host Classes*
 - *Slotted Content/Slotted Classes*
 - *CSS Parts*

-*Work closely with the visual design partner to co-develop the API and anatomy along side the visual design.
+*Work closely with the visual design partner to co-develop the API and anatomy along side the visual design.*

+### Angular integration

+*Describe the plan for Angular support, including directives for attribute binding and ControlValueAccessor for form integration.*

 ### Visual Appearance